 Academic departments, student organizations and campus offices sponsor hundreds and hundreds of activities each year for students.
-Each semester a poster-sized calendar listing most events at the university, is created and distributed around the campus.
+Each semester a poster-sized calendar listing most events at the university is created and distributed around the campus.
+In addition, a calendar listing events is available.
 These are two of the best sources to find out what is happening on campus.

 How can my student start a group or club?